ItsExtra/m4ftm/basics.md

 While the most obvious kind of surgery is performed on the genitals, a lot of trans men choose not to have this done, or are not able to access it if they do want it.
 There is in fact no such thing as &#8220;the surgery&#8221; for either trans men or trans women.

 You have probably heard the term &#8220;pre op&#8221; to describe a trans person who has not had any surgical procedures, and &#8220;post op&#8221; to describe one that has.
-These terms aren&#8217;t very useful though. &#8220;Pre op&#8221; assumes that someone is going to have surgery some day, which may or may not be the case. &#8220;Post op&#8221; just isn&#8217;t very descriptive.
+These terms aren't very useful though. &#8220;Pre op&#8221; assumes that someone is going to have surgery some day, which may or may not be the case. &#8220;Post op&#8221; just isn't very descriptive.
 As you will see, there are various different procedures, which can be performed in different combinations and orders.

 **Top surgery**

 _Top surgery_ is what we call removing, reducing, and reshaping the tissue of our chests.
-There are various techniques depending on the body shape and individual&#8217;s desires and priorities.
+There are various techniques depending on the body shape and individual's desires and priorities.
 Top surgery is probably the most common surgical procedure for trans guys, and the goal is to change the shape of the chest to be more typically male.
-Here&#8217;s a picture of someone who has had top surgery and taken T:
+Here's a picture of someone who has had top surgery and taken T:

 <figure id="attachment_177" aria-describedby="caption-attachment-177" style="width: 497px" class="wp-caption aligncenter"><img class="alignnone size-full wp-image-177" src="http://localhost:8888/wordpress/wp-content/uploads/2016/02/2014-05-24-2.png" alt="Picture of a chest" width="497" height="450" srcset="http://localhost:8888/wordpress/wp-content/uploads/2016/02/2014-05-24-2.png 497w, http://localhost:8888/wordpress/wp-content/uploads/2016/02/2014-05-24-2-300x272.png 300w" sizes="(max-width: 497px) 100vw, 497px" /><figcaption id="caption-attachment-177" class="wp-caption-text">Source: [Geek By Nature](https://geekbynature.wordpress.com/2014/05/24/6-years-7-months-day-2408-a-beginning/)</figcaption></figure>